Jo-erl/SteinfordUniversity/README.md

 <h1>License</h1>
 This project is licensed under the MIT License.
 Feel free to modify and distribute the codebase for your own purposes.
-However, please be sure to include the original license file and attribute the authors appropriately.
+However, please be sure to include the original license file and attribute the author appropriately.